rafiqulrti/shopware6-extension-portfolio/docs/featured-category-cms-elements.md

 Both paths converge on the same presentation and the same category payload.
 Merchants choose the workflow that suits how they operate rather than adapting to how the plugin was built.

 **Data integrity comes from the model.** Categories are referenced by identifier and resolved live at render time, with names, images, and URLs read from the current category records.
-A renamed category updates itself; an unpublished one drops out; a URL never goes stale.
+Because categories are resolved from current Shopware records rather than hard-coded markup, renamed or reorganized categories remain much easier to keep synchronized and the risk of stale storefront links is significantly reduced.
 This is the property the hand-built CMS block could never provide, and it is why the feature was worth building rather than documenting a convention.

 **Links resolve through SEO URLs.** Each tile links via the category's SEO URL, so shoppers and search engines land on the canonical listing address rather than a technical route.